-A few days ago the whole world cheered when two divers reached the twelve Thai schoolboys and their teacher trapped underground.
+A few days ago the whole world cheered when two divers reached the twelve schoolboys and their teacher trapped underground in Thailand.
 Now the question is how to get them out of the flooded cave safely.

-Over a hundred years ago, a similar problem faced a rescue team in the West Australian goldfields.
+Over a hundred years ago, a rescue team in the West Australian goldfields faced a similar problem.
 I came across the story while I was researching other events for the book I’m working on.

 Varischetti, trapped in an air pocket off the side of the shaft, could be heard knocking.
-But initially the miners held little hope that he could be rescued, estimating that it would take ten days to pump all the water from the shaft, using equipment that would have to be brought from some distance away.
-The only good news was that an air compressor, used for boring in the shaft, was still operating and would allow air to be pumped to the trapped man.
+But initially the miners held little hope that he could be rescued.
+They estimated that it would take ten days to pump all the water from the shaft.
+The equipment needed would have to be brought from some distance away.
+The only good news was that an air compressor, used for boring in the shaft, was still operating.
+This would allow air to be pumped to the trapped man.

 Nearly three days after Varischetti had been trapped, Frank Hughes reached the weakened but thankful Italian with food, candles and encouraging messages.
-The idea of dressing him in a diving suit and bringing him out was abandoned due to his poor state of health.
-With further supplies brought by Hughes and the other divers, Varischetti survived in the air pocket for nine days before he was finally rescued, through chin-deep murky water, on March 28.
+The rescue team abandoned the idea of dressing him in a diving suit and bringing him out, due to his poor state of health.
+With further supplies brought by Hughes and the other divers, Varischetti survived in the air pocket for nine days.
+He was finally rescued, through chin-deep murky water, on 28 March.

-News reports about the trapped man and the efforts to rescue him were eagerly followed by the public all over Australia.
-After Varischetti was brought to the surface he and his rescuers became celebrities.
-Still shaken and pale, the rescued man was taken to Perth by train, where he was welcomed by the crowds, entertained by Government ministers, invited to the Governor’s garden party, and endlessly interviewed by newspaper reporters.
+People all over Australia eagerly followed news reports about the trapped man and the efforts to rescue him.
+After Varischetti was brought to the surface, he and his rescuers became celebrities.
+Still shaken and pale, the rescued man was taken to Perth by train.
+There he was welcomed by the crowds, entertained by Government ministers, invited to the Governor’s garden party, and endlessly interviewed by newspaper reporters.
 Varischetti, who spoke little English, quickly tired of this and returned to the mines.